 - Serve with my delicious Mushroom Beef Gravy!
 Its sooo good I could just eat it with a spoon!
 I also have a wonderful Caesar Salad recipe with Homemade Croutons that would also go well with this.
 I’ve eaten that dressing with a spoon too!
 What can say!
 I love my own recipes!
 You also have to try my Garlic Mashed Potatoes and Roasted Asparagus!
 What a great meal!
 If you’re really feeling like making it restaurant style, make my Shrimp Bisque too!
 Hey, I’ve done it, so can you!
 For Valentine’s Day, top it off with some Red Velvet Cupcakes!
 ENJOY!!
 I think that just about covers Easy, Enjoyable and Delicious!
 Recipe by: Diane Kometa

-Tagged: Beef, beef tenderloin, best, cast iron, cast iron skillet, Christmas, cook, cooked, cooking, demonstration, Diane Kometa, Dishin With Di, easy, filet, filet mignon, filet of beef, fillet, from scratch, frying pan, gravy, grill, Grilled, grilling, holiday, homemade, how to, How To Make, in a pan, in oven, juicy, make, making, meat, Mother's Day, New Year's, New Year's Eve, on stove, oven, pan, pan grilled, pan sear, quick, Recipe, sear, seared, searing, Spring, steak, Summer, tenderloin, Thanksgiving, tutorial, Valentine's Day, video, YouTube
+Tagged: Beef, beef tenderloin, best, cast iron, cast iron skillet, Christmas, cook, cooked, cooking, demonstration, Diane Kometa, dinner, Dishin With Di, Easter, easy, Father's Day, filet, filet mignon, filet of beef, fillet, from scratch, frying pan, gravy, grill, Grilled, grilling, holiday, homemade, how to, How To Make, in a pan, in oven, juicy, make, making, meat, Mother's Day, New Year's, New Year's Eve, on stove, oven, pan, pan grilled, pan sear, quick, Recipe, sear, seared, searing, Spring, steak, Summer, tenderloin, Thanksgiving, tutorial, Valentine's Day, video, with gravy, YouTube